jxe/jxe.github.com/the-fates/changing-fates.md

 12:20pm

 APOLLO, pick up at least a dozen flowers and hide in James Simon Park by 12:10.
 Wait for NONA to show up and kneel on the ground and pray.
 Let her wait for at least four minutes and then approach her.
 As Apollo, come up behind her and announce yourself with the words "Have you identified what you most want?" (after she answers, long pause) "You are now a God."
 Ask her what she most wants, give her the flowers ("you'll need these"), and send her towards Aplatz.
+Then stride quickly away.

 NONA, Head to James Simon Park, by crossing past the cathedral and taking a left on Spreepromenade and Burgstr.
 When you get there, kneel on the ground in a prayer position, close your eyes, and see if you can decide what your strongest lasting desire in life is.
 (Not your desire for the moment, but your desire for all of life.)
 Someone will approach you after 5-10 minutes kneeling.